What Matters for Simulation to Online Reinforcement Learning on Real Robots: A Recipe for Stable Sim-to-Online RL

+\looseness=-1 By \Cref{eq:tracking-error-decomposition}, changes in the replay distribution move the critic equilibrium and increase its tracking error.
+Through \Cref{eq:actor-lag-bound-main}, this residual error distorts the next actor update and can amplify the distribution shift in the following episode.
+Retaining $\data_0$ anchors the replay distribution, causing the critic equilibrium to move more gradually and thereby stabilizing early adaptation.
+Accordingly, \citet{tirumala2024replay} and \citet{ball2023efficient} maintain separate offline and online buffers, $\data_0$ and $\data_{\text{online}}\eqdef\data_{\leq n}\setminus\data_0$, and sample

+They find that a balanced mixture ($\alpha=0.5$) accelerates offline-to-online learning.
+In simulation-to-online learning, however, $\data_0$ reflects the mismatched dynamics $p_0$; we therefore anneal $\alpha\to1$, using simulation data to stabilize early adaptation while eventually learning entirely from real-world transitions.

-\paragraph{Recycling data accelerates learning.} \looseness=-1 We study the impact of retaining data from previous experiments on learning performance.
+\paragraph{Recycling data accelerates learning.} \looseness=-1 We study the impact of retaining data from previous real-world experiments on learning performance.
 To show that, each experiment is composed of four trials that only share the same random seed.
 We run each experiment for three seeds for each robot.
-In the zeroth trial, learning is done only with online data collected in $\data_{\text{online}}$, which saved at the end of each experiment.
+In the zeroth trial, learning is done only with online data collected in $\data_{\text{online}}$, which is saved at the end of each experiment.
 In subsequent trials, we load online replay buffers $\data_{\text{online}}$ of previous trials into $\data_0$ and start a fresh replay buffer $\data_{\text{online}}$.
 We then use \Cref{eq:data-mixing} to mix data between these two replay buffers, starting from $\alpha = 0.5$ and gradually increasing it to $\alpha = 1$ to reduce dependency on $\data_0$. \Cref{fig:rae-all} shows the performance increase as more data is retained.
-In \Cref{sec:additional-experiments} we ablate the initial choice of $\alpha$.
-As shown, across all tasks, significant performance gains can be achieved by retaining data from only few preceding trials. \Cref{fig:franka-learning-demo} depicts trajectories before and after fine-tuning on the Franka Emika Panda.
+In \Cref{sec:additional-experiments} we ablate the initial choice of $\alpha$ and provide additional experiments showing improved stability when $\data_0$ is simulator data only.
+As shown, across all tasks, significant performance gains can be achieved by retaining data from only a few preceding trials. \Cref{fig:franka-learning-demo} depicts trajectories before and after fine-tuning on the Franka Emika Panda.